selgamal/selgamal.github.io/_posts/Other/2017-12-20-OtherDummy.md

 ---
 layout: post
 category: other
-title: Other Posts 2
+title: Other Posts Dummy
 date: 2017-04-06 21:35
 ---

-Other Posts Two!
+This is a palceholde!